What is Dry Mouth (Xerostomia)?

 Dry Mouth symptoms can also make eating difficult or embarrassing because saliva helps you taste, chew and digest food.
 Without it, a nice dinner can become something that is more challenging than enjoyable.
 Saliva also lubricates and protects your mouth from infection and protects your teeth from the acids in food.
 Reduced saliva flow can lead to damaged mouth tissue and contribute to both dental decay and bad breath.
 These more severe symptoms of Dry Mouth are the reason that Xerostomia treatment is crucial to good health and more comfortable living.

 Recognizing Dry Mouth symptoms*

-Dry lips are a symptom of xerostomia and you may develop sores at the corners of your mouth.
-You might learn to avoid certain foods, and denture-wearers will find that their dentures don’t stay in place.
-Your attempts at xerostomia treatment at this level may include drinking more, sucking sweets or applying lip balm.
+If you’re a moderate Dry Mouth sufferer, you may also be unaware that the things you are experiencing are symptoms of Dry Mouth.
+Dry lips are one of the symptoms of Xerostomia and you may develop sores at the corners of your mouth.
+You may find yourself avoiding certain foods that prove difficult to eat.
+Denture-wearers often find that their dentures don’t stay in place.
+Your attempts for finding Dry Mouth remedies at this level may include drinking more, sucking sweets or applying lip balm.

 Severe sufferers of Dry Mouth will find that the symptoms have a serious impact on their quality of life.
 A dry tongue and dry throat may make it painful to eat and you may develop mouth ulcers or fungal infections.
 Your dentist may see widespread decay, increased plaque levels and food debris, as well as a “pebbled” tongue and red and shiny tongue and cheeks.
 These Dry Mouth symptoms are unnecessary issues that only add to the discomforts that come along with these Dry Mouth causes.

 *Biotene is not indicated for all symptoms listed.